 How Accurate Is Whisper in 2026?
+WER Benchmarks & Sources

-By NovaScribe Editorial · Updated April 2026
+By VexaScribe Editorial · Published April 15, 2026 · Verified

 Whisper Accuracy in One Sentence

 Whisper is OpenAI's open-source speech recognition model.
-It matches or beats most commercial APIs on English accuracy, powers many paid tools (NovaScribe, TurboScribe, Descript), and is free to run yourself.
+It matches or beats most commercial APIs on English accuracy, powers many paid tools (VexaScribe, TurboScribe, Descript), and is free to run yourself.
 But "Whisper" is really a family of models — size, language, and audio condition all affect accuracy significantly.

 Whisper Is Not One Model: Size Matters